Jonny Greenwood: 2017–2020: Phantom Thread and The Power of the Dog

 Greenwood wrote the score for Anderson's 2017 film Phantom Thread.
-It was nominated for the Academy Award for Best Original Score and earned Greenwood his sixth Ivor Novello award.
+It was nominated for an Academy Award and earned Greenwood his sixth Ivor Novello award.
 Greenwood reunited with Ramsay to score her film You Were Never Really Here, also released in 2017.
-That August, Yorke and Jonny Greenwood performed a benefit concert in the Marche, Italy, to help restoration efforts following the August 2016 Central Italy earthquake.
+That August, Yorke and Jonny Greenwood performed a benefit concert near Greenwood's home in Marche, Italy, to help restoration efforts following the August 2016 Central Italy earthquake.
 At the 2019 BBC Proms in London, Greenwood debuted his composition "Horror Vacui" for solo violin and 68 string instruments.

 Greenwood was inducted into the Rock and Roll Hall of Fame as a member of Radiohead in March 2019.
 Greenwood did not attend the event, and told Rolling Stone: "I don't care.
 Maybe it's a cultural thing that I really don't understand ...
 It's quite a self-regarding profession anyway.
 And anything that heightens that just makes me feel even more uncomfortable."
 In September, Greenwood launched a record label, Octatonic Records, to release contemporary classical music by soloists and small groups he had met as a film composer.
 In 2021, he expressed uncertainty about releasing further Octatonic records, as the two Octatonic records "seemed to not really connect with anybody".
 In 2024, Greenwood said he planned to revive Octatonic with a release from the cellist Oliver Coates.

 For the soundtrack for The Power of the Dog (2021), Greenwood played the cello in the style of a banjo and recorded a piece for player piano controlled with the software Max.
-The soundtrack earned Greenwood his second nomination for the Academy Award for Best Original Score.
+It earned Greenwood his second Academy Award nomination.
 For his soundtrack to Spencer (2021), Greenwood combined Baroque and jazz music, juxtaposing their "rigid" and "colourful" styles.
 He also contributed cues to Anderson's 2021 film Licorice Pizza.